 After youth achieve basic health and hygiene standards in their homes, Zoe distributes of items like mosquito nets, water tanks, blankets, and hygiene products a reward.
 Zoe also teaches the heads of households about health insurance and how to budget their own money for insurance, emergencies, and health related products.
-In Kenya, the government offers a health insurance plan, but most people choose instead to save their money to address health needs as they arise.
-Generally, only those with chronic health issues enroll in the national plan.
+In Kenya, the government offers a health insurance plan, but many people choose instead to save their money to address health needs as they arise.
+Zoe encourages all families to purchase the insurance so that they can address health issues, especially emergencies.